BigDataIA-Fall2023-Team5/Assignment_2/README.md

-# PDF Content Summarization and Q/A Chatbot
+# URL Summarization and Q/A Chatbot
 ## Assignment 2